Output Card Assembly Guide

 Output Line Verification

-After validating the LCC Fusion Node Card can connect with the Output Card, test each of the output lines as follows:
+After verifying that the LCC Fusion Node Card can communicate with the Output Card, test each output line as follows:

 -